peterbenoit/uspk-cart/docs/intro.md

 This is a prompt-driven build.
 Stay within the instructions of the active segment.

-Don't attempt to run npm run dev, I will handle that
+Don't attempt to run npm run dev, I will handle that.

+Do not output code to the chat window, only to the appropriate files.

-We have finished segment.03
+We have finished segment.11

-Work on segment.04
+Work on segment.12